 If the last transaction in the relay log is only half-received and the multithreaded replica coordinator has started to schedule the transaction to a worker, then

 STOP SLAVEwaits up to 60 seconds for the transaction to be received.
 After this timeout, the coordinator gives up and aborts the transaction.
 If the transaction is mixed, it may be left half-completed.

 STOP SLAVEwhen the ongoing transaction updates transactional tables only, in which case it is rolled back and

 STOP SLAVEstops immediately.
 If the ongoing transaction is mixed,

 STOP SLAVEwaits up to 60 seconds for the transaction to complete.
 After this timeout, it aborts the transaction, so it may be left half-completed.

 unrelated to the process of stopping the replication threads.
 It

 SLAVE return to the client, but the replication

 If a replication channel has gaps, it has the following consequences:

-The slave database is in a state that may never have existed on the master.
+The replica database is in a state that may never have existed on the source.